Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Notes

+The Utah rates are derived from Utah communicable disease surveillance and Kem C. Gardner Policy Institute population estimates.
 The U.S. rates are derived from the Centers for Disease Control and Prevention Morbidity and Mortality Weekly Report Summary of Notifiable Diseases.
-The Utah rates are derived from Utah annual surveillance reports.
 Utah and U.S. data are preliminary and may change.
 The CSTE case definition includes all confirmed and probable cases of ''Salmonella''.
-There are no finalized national reports past 2019.
+There are no finalized national reports past 2020.

 Data Sources

-• The Utah Department of Health and Human Services Bureau of Epidemiology
+• Utah Department of Health and Human Services Office of Communicable Diseases

 Definition